Gabinou/mace/README.md

 - I want it simple to use, with simple internals.
     - Complexity bad.
 Simplicity good.
 - No well known build system for C is truly good.
-    - Proof 1: Ostensibly general-purpose build systems (`make`) are never used to build anything other than C/C++ projects.
-    - Proof 2: Modern programming languages devs implement their own build systems: Rust, Zig, Go, etc.
+    - Modern programming languages devs implement their own: Rust, Zig, Go, etc.
-    - Proof 3: Ask random C/C++ developers about `make`, `CMake`, etc.
+    - `make` is general-purpose but mostly used for C/C++
 - Most build systems have obtuse syntax, scale terribly to larger projects.
     - Makefiles makers exist (`premake`, `autoconf`/`autotools`) and compound this issue.
     - Mix of imperative and declarative style.